Ratipoka/easy-gpgpu-rust/README.md

 }
 ```

+Even more examples are available in the docs, in the `examples` module

 ## Link to helpful doc for writing wgsl shaders

 The helpful doc : [`wgsl`](https://www.w3.org/TR/WGSL)

 WARNING : the wgsl language described in this documentation is not exactly the one used by this crate :

 (the wgsl language used in this crate is the same as one used in the wgpu crate)

 -> The attributes in the doc are specified with `@attribute` while in this crate there are with `[[attribute]]`
 so `@group(0) @binding(0)` becomes `[[group(0), binding(0)]]`

 There are also some other minor differences but this doc is very useful for all the [`builtin functions`](https://www.w3.org/TR/WGSL/#builtin-functions)